Introduction

 Write down:

-- what you eat
+- What you eat

-- when symptoms appear
+- When symptoms appear

-- how stressed you feel
+- How stressed you feel

-After some weeks you will see patterns.
+After a few weeks you will see patterns.

 Knowing triggers helps you Avoid IBS flare-ups.